-U.S. Ethics Official: Trump's Divestiture Is Hard, Pricy And Essential
+U.S. Ethics Official: Trump's Divestiture Is Hard, Pricey And Essential

 Trump said on Wednesday that among other moves, he would hand all management of his businesses to his sons, who would make no new foreign deals and would need an ethics review of any new domestic deals.

 Divestiture would require him to go much further.
-It would mean the sale of all of the president's assets, with their value conveyed to a blind trust — and investment portfolio of which he and his family would have no knowledge or control.
+It would mean the sale of all of the president's assets, with their value conveyed to a blind trust — and an investment portfolio of which he and his family would have no knowledge or control.

-Of course, no past U.S. president have had business holdings of the scale or complexity of the president-elect's.
+Of course, no past U.S. president has had business holdings of the scale or complexity of the president-elect's.
 Trump lawyer Sheri Dillon said at the press conference that would make divestiture unworkable, NPR's Jackie Northam reported.

-"The Trump brand is key to the value of the Trump organization's assets," Dillon said.
+"The Trump brand is key to the value of the Trump Organization's assets," Dillon said.
 "If Trump sold his brand, he'd be entitled to the royalties for the use of it."

 And if the brand was mothballed entirely, the value of Trump's holdings would crater, and they would have to be sold off in a fire sale.